ExperienceLovelace/ha-floorplan/docs/_docs/03-usage.md

   console_log_level: info
 ```

-Logging comes in handy when trying to debug any Floorplan issues.

 ## Defaults

 To avoid unnecessary repetition of actions within the configuration, Floorplan provides a `defaults` setting which can be used.